DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 ### Sidecar containers
 We will provide an {ref}`example<kuberay-fluentbit>` of the sidecar strategy in this guide.
-You can process logs by specifying an appropriate log-processing **sidecar** for each Ray pod.
+You can process logs by configuring a log-processing sidecar for each Ray pod.
 Ray containers should be configured to share the `/tmp/ray` directory with the logging sidecar via a volume mount.

 You can configure the sidecar to do either of the following:
-* stream Ray logs to the sidecar's STDOUT
+* Stream Ray logs to the sidecar's stdout.
-* export logs to an external service
+* Export logs to an external service.

 ### Daemonset
 Alternatively, it is possible to collect logs at the Kubernetes node level.
-To do this, one deploys a log-processing daemonset on a subset of the Kubernetes nodes in your cluster.
-With this strategy, it is key to mount the Ray container's `/tmp/ray` directory to the appropriate `hostPath`.
+To do this, one deploys a log-processing daemonset onto the Kubernetes cluster's nodes.
+With this strategy, it is key to mount the Ray container's `/tmp/ray` directory to the relevant `hostPath`.

 (kuberay-fluentbit)=
 # Setting up logging sidecars with Fluent Bit.
-In this section, we give a concrete example of how to set up a log-emitting [Fluent Bit][FluentBit] sidecar for a Ray pod.
+In this section, we give an example of how to set up log-emitting [Fluent Bit][FluentBit] sidecars for Ray pods.

 ## Configure log processing
 The first step is to create a ConfigMap with configuration for FluentBit.

-Here is a minimal ConfigMap for a Fluent Bit sidecar which
+Here is a minimal ConfigMap which tells a Fluent Bit sidecar to
-* Tails Ray logs.
+* Tail Ray logs.
-* Outputs the logs to the container's STDOUT.
+* Output the logs to the container's stdout.
 ```yaml
 apiVersion: v1
 kind: ConfigMap